 Self helps build credit while accumulating savings and the temptation and risk of having available credit is reduced while still providing the benefits.
-Customer and business interests are aligned with this product since it is also in Self’s interest to see your credit score improve.
+Customer and business interests are aligned with this product since it is also in Self’s interest to see your credit improve.

 Pros & Cons of Self Financial:

 - Effective tool for starting or improving credit